-The Broadcast Media Studies curriculum includes communication theory, a media focus on ethics and inclusion, the use of statistics in disseminating information on digital platforms, incorporating design theory and rhetoric for media content, on-air performance, news, sports and current affairs reporting and presentation, technical operations, audio production and podcasts, multi-camera mobile production, single-camera on-location shooting, lighting, editing and graphics creation.
+The Broadcast Media Studies curriculum includes communication theory, a media focus on ethics and inclusion, incorporating design theory and rhetoric for media content, on-air performance, news, sports and current affairs reporting and presentation, technical operations, audio production and podcasts, multicamera mobile production, single-camera on-location shooting, lighting, editing and graphics creation.
 In addition, General Education courses and electives provide the opportunity to study a range of subjects, and to concentrate on a particular discipline and earn a minor.